daffl/uberclass/readme.md

 Creating a Class
 ----------------

-The following creates a Monster class, static, and prototype members.
+The following creates a Monster class with static, and prototype members.
 The prototype init is called as the constructor.
 Every time a monster instance is created, the static count is incremented:

 	var Class = require('ueberclass');